John O'Grady (writer): Biography

 O'Grady also wrote the television play Light Me a Lucifer.
+He was a regular panelist on the 1960 Sydney television advice series Teenage Mailbag.

 He was married to Lorna Maria Schreiber from 1930 to 1941 (with whom he had three sons), Margaret (Meg) Elizabeth Lockey from 1941 to 1950 (with whom he had a daughter), and Mary (Molly) Winefriede Carroll from 1952 until his death.
 One of his sons, John O'Grady, Jnr, was at one point the head of situation comedy at the Australian Broadcasting Corporation and winner of the 1987 Television Drama Award for ABC TV series Mother and Son presented by the Australian Human Rights Commission.
 One of O'Grady's brothers, Frank, was also an author and published The Golden Valley (1955), Goonoo Goonoo (1956) and Hanging Rock (1957); all published by Cassell.
 While John O'Grady's novels were light satirical works, Frank O'Grady wrote pioneering sagas set in western New South Wales.

 Works

 O'Grady's numerous works were originally published in hardback by Ure Smith with comic illustrations; many have frequently been re-issued by other publishing houses, generally facsimile editions in paperback.